- What is Self Injury /Infographic

 Part 4

 CUT: Teens and Self Injury.
 Watch an interview with the filmmaker Wendy Schneider below.
-To find out more about how to watch CUT or to purchase a copy please go to the Safe Alternatives website.
+You can find the full hour long CUT film here

 Listen to Dr. Janis Whitlock’s talk: “Lessons Learned from Research on Self-injury and Families.”